websemantics/themeblr/README.md

 [Semantic Strap](https://github.com/websemantics/semantic-strap), Bootstrap 4 CSS toolkit inspired by [Semantic-UI](http://semantic-ui.com/),

-## TODO

-There are quite a number of [steps](#getting-started) to get a Themeblr instance customized to your requirements.
-An app generator, perhaps using [Yeoman](https://github.com/yeoman/generator) can make this process less painful.
-Oh well, maybe one day!

 ## Resource

 [Bootstrap 4](http://v4-alpha.getbootstrap.com/), the most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web.